U-MATH: A University-Level Benchmark for Evaluating Mathematical Skills in LLMs: Experiments and Results

+\textbf{Reasoners exceed the Pareto frontier:} Reasoning models improve substantially in both problem-solving and judgment performance over the previous model generation.
+Notably, the two best performing systems, o1 and o3-mini, are also among the most balanced with respect to TPR-TNR parity.

+\textbf{Prompting effects are substantial yet inhomogeneous across models:} In non-reasoners, switching from AutoCoT to CoT generally maintains or improves judgment performance and reduces author bias (see paragraph below), except for Llama models, which suffer an increase in inconclusive judgments (Appendix~\ref{appendix:mumath_inconclusive}, Table~\ref{table:mu-math_results}).
+Gemini 1.5 models benefit the most (>10\% F1 gain), becoming the top non-reasoners and surpassing the Qwen, DeepSeek, and GPT models that beat Gemini with AutoCoT.
+Reasoner systems, however, remain largely unaffected by the change in prompting.

-Our results, for instance, reveal a \textbf{consistent bias towards some models} --- better performance on Llama solutions and worse performance on Qwen solutions --- most pronounced with smaller-sized judges and AutoCoT prompting.
-This bias is generally reduced for both small and large judges when transitioning to CoT prompting, which is also illustrated with Figure~\ref{fig:mumath_prompts_bias}.
-At the same time, no noticeable `self-judgment' effects are found.
+\textbf{Judges exhibit model-specific biases:} We observe a consistent trend toward better performance on Llama solutions and worse performance on Qwen solutions (see Figure~\ref{fig:mumath_prompts_bias}).
+The author bias is most pronounced with smaller judges under AutoCoT prompting and reduced when moving toward more capable models and switching to CoT in the case of non-reasoners.
+At the same time, no noticeable self-judgment effects are observed.

-It is also evident that \textbf{being a better solver does not necessarily lead to being a better judge}.
-In fact, our results suggest a trade-off existing between these skill; refer to Appendix~\ref{appendix:mumath_vs_umath} for visualizations and a more detailed discussion.

-Besides that, we observe substantive differences in judges' behavior: \textbf{proprietary models tend to be more conservative} --- having relatively high TNR compared to their TPR --- while \textbf{Qwen family of models exhibits the opposite pattern}.
-The behavior differences are further studied and illustrated in Appendix~\ref{appendix:mumath_behavior}.

-Overall, judges show varying behaviors, they have imperfect performance that is also distinct from problem solving performance, and different prompting schemes induce nontrivial changes in judges' behaviors, biases, and even their performance rankings.

-All of these findings underscore the importance of performing meta-evaluations, since such things are impossible to quantify and comparisons impossible to make in the absence of datasets designed to benchmark the judges.